WeiZ8/Snake-Game-HS2021/README.md

 To the ends of the creation of the game, Pygame was utilized.
 PyGame is an open-source library that is designed for making video games.
 It has inbuilt graphics and sound libraries.

 The game starts with a title screen where the user can refer to the “instructions” if needed.
-To start the game, the player has to press “start”.
+To start the game, the player has to press “Play”.
 To leave the game, the player just has to close the window.

 ![Main_Menu1](https://user-images.githubusercontent.com/95411649/147129513-8948c344-60c9-45f2-811e-fd784005ae4a.png)